 If you want to go the extra mile, you could always try blue light glasses or install a blue light filter on your computer.
 There are plenty of free filters available online.
 What these filters do is filter the blue light and give the light on your screen a more natural hue.
 Many filters even change hues throughout the day to match the natural progression of daylight.

 Open the Blinds

-Speaking of natural light, if you have the option to open the blind to your office windows and turn off those horrid fluorescent lights.
+Speaking of natural light, if you have the option to open the blinds to your office windows and turn off those horrid fluorescent lights.
 This is obviously not a viable option for people who don’t have their own corner office with lots of natural light.

-But if you work in a cubicle or in an office with no windows, buying a small lamp that emits a light closer in tone to natural lighting can make all the difference.
+But if you work in a cubicle or an office with no windows, buying a small lamp that emits a light closer in tone to natural lighting can make all the difference.
 Natural light isn’t harsh on the eyes.
 It will also eliminate the glare on your computer screen.